 Live demos are a staple of digital teams.
 They’re the most efficient way to show progress and get feedback about your project.
-Seeing working products, services and features in action is the best way to help people understand them quickly and easily, hence: show the thing.
+Seeing working products, services and features in action is the easiest way to help people understand them.
+Hence: show the thing.

 What we mean by live demo

-By a live demo, we mean one that’s happening now.
+By live demo, we mean one that’s happening in the moment, not pre-recorded.
 But not necessarily in person.
 Online demos have become normal.
 They’re easiest for large, distributed organisations, which is why we advocate for remote-friendly tools.

 We’re working on the assumption you’ll use your organisation’s preferred calls and screen-sharing app, whether that’s Teams, Zoom, Hangouts or whatever.